thperret/m2mb/docs/cli.rst

     url used to displayed icon on messages
     *defaults to Slack/Mattermost default webhook icon*

+``--no_html2text``
+    if the mail is formatted as html, don't try to convert it to markdown formatted text

+``--no_ignore_tables``
+    if the mail is formatted as html and html2text is not disabled, do not ignore html tables when formatting html to Markdown text

 ``-d``, ``--debug``
     increase debugging info
     can be provided up to three times